Shida18719/desk-hq/README.md

 * Navbar - The Navbar is displayed on all pages of the website and allows users to navigate the site with ease.
 The navbar is comprised of a logo, the sites name and links to navigate the site.
 The links on the navbar will vary depending on whether a user is logged into their account.

+  * The navbar is a key feature of the website, located at the top of the page in a fixed position.
+  * If the user is logged in, the username is displays on the toggle navbar.
+Additionally, the booking details bar is highlighted, which allows users to view their booking(s)
+  * The navbar also includes several links that aid navigation on the website:
+  * The "About Us" link provides information about the website and its purpose.
+  * The "Service" link provides the user with detailed information about different types of spaces for booking.
+  * The "Login" and "Sign up" links are used for user authentication and are only visible to unauthenticated users.
+Once the user logs in, the links will not be visible, the "Log out" will be displayed instead.
+  * The user must be logged in to access all the pages on the website.

   __User logged in Navbar__

   ![User logged in Navbar](./READMEimages/user-loggedin-navbar.png)